cybosser/dotfiles/README.md

 * [Powerline fonts](https://github.com/powerline/fonts)
 * [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)

-### Symlinks installation
+### Symlinks and vim plugins installation

 To install all configs just run install.sh:
 ```
 ./install.sh
 ```
-The script will create all required symlinks.
-Don't be afraid that the script will overwrite your existing configs, it won't do that.
+The script will create all required symlinks if they don't exist and install vim plugins.

-### Vim plugins installation

-To install vim plugins lunch vim and run `:PluginInstall`.

-### Tmux plugins installation
+### tmux plugins installation

-To install tmux plugins lunch tmux and press `prefix + I`.
+Unfortunately I couldn't find a way to automate tmux plugins installation so you have to install them manually.
+To do that lunch tmux and press `prefix + I`.